jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 After clicking Finish, the project is imported into your Eclipse workspace.

+Note: In Eclipse you may see Maven lifecycle related errors after importing a project based on the Alfresco Maven SDK.
+You can modify your pom.xml to resolve these errors or they can be ignored.
+IntelliJ should have no problem.

 Understanding the Project Structure
 -----------------------------------
 The folder structure of your project is a bit more pleasant to explore in your IDE.
 Let's see what we've got.

 * *pom.xml* In the root of the project directory you'll see pom.xml.
 This tells Maven everything it needs to know about your project.
 Remember those settings you specified when you created the project from the archetype?
 You can make changes to those settings here.
-For example, version 3.0.0 of the archetype assumes you are working with Alfresco Community Edition 5.2.e.
+For example, version 3.0.1 of the archetype assumes you are working with Alfresco Community Edition 5.2.e.
 If you wanted to work with a different version, you would simply change those properties and then tell Maven to update and it will take care of the rest.

 * *src/main/java* This is where you should create your own packages to organize your Java code.
 Things like custom action executer classes, custom behaviors, Java-based controllers for web scripts go here.
 If you don't know what those are, don't worry, there are tutorials available [here](http://ecmarchitect.com/alfresco-developer-series).
 These files will ultimately be placed in a JAR.
 When the AMP is installed into the Alfresco WAR, the JAR will be placed under WEB-INF/lib.